karla-descartes/tutorials/guides/viewer.rst

 Turning map labels on and off
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Toggle the placenames and boundaries on and off, click flag icon in the top right corner of the layer window.
+Toggle the placenames and boundaries on and off by clicking the flag icon in the top right corner of the layer window.

 Exploring Band combinations